 After negotiations, the insurance adjuster may make a final settlement offer.
 At this point you have two options: You can either accept the offer, or else file a personal injury lawsuit.

-If you choose to file an injury lawsuit, it is advisable that you seek the help of a personal injury lawyer.
+If you choose to file an injury lawsuit, it is advisable that you seek the help of a Baltimore car accident lawyer.
 Injury attorneys can help you navigate the complex and sometimes confusing world of lawsuits, and can work to help you recover the maximum amount of damages to which you are entitled.

 If you’re having trouble recovering your full amount of damages from an insurance company, consider calling Randolph Rice at (410) 694-7291.
 Randolph Rice has years of experience helping clients fight the insurance companies, and he knows how to work for you to ensure that you get the compensation to which you are entitled.